Ladysnake/Ladysnake.github.io/wiki/nomad-books.md

 **Yes**, you can.
 Go ahead, don't bother asking.
 Please  however provide credit and a link to both the GitHub repository and  Curse Forge project page.

-#### Will you be making a Forge version?
-Does a Forge version exist?
+#### Can you port to Forge please?
+Backport to version X?

-**No**, we will not be making a Forge version of this mod.
-We do welcome third-party ports however, so feel free to [come chat with us](https://ladysnake.glitch.me) about it if you feel like doing one.
+We don't port our mods to forge or backport them for various reasons.
+If you want to make a port yourself however feel free to [come chat with us about it](https://ladysnake.glitch.me)!

 ## Gallery